normanzb/playcorder-core-as3/README.md

 2. recorder.stop()
 3. recorder.activity() - return 0 - 100, indicates microphone volumn.
 4. recorder.muted() - return true indicates that the microphone is muted
-5. recorder.connect() - do the pre-connection (if appilcable), currently only works on ef rtmpt protocol (if you are on rtmp, server will disconnect it when it is idle more than 3 sec).
+5. recorder.connect(...args) - do the pre-connection (if appilcable), currently only works on ef rtmpt protocol (if you are on rtmp, server will disconnect it when it is idle more than 3 sec). args will be passed as it to corresponding internal connect method, for example, if it is rtmp recorder, args will be passed to NetConnection.connect();
 6. recorder.disconnect() - disconnect (if applicable)
 7. recorder.result.type() - get type of result
 8. recorder.result.duration() - get duration of the result